"Perils of the College Drinking Culture” Forums in 2014

-Fairfax County college-bound students and their parents were able to take advantage of attending together one of four regional "Perils of the College Drinking Culture" forums in 2013.
-The highly acclaimed program of the Unified Prevention Coalition of Fairfax County (UPC) kicked off Jan.
-17 at McLean High School, and the final forum was held July 31 at Northern Virginia Community College's Ernst Community Cultural Center in Annandale.
+Two regional "Perils of the College Drinking Culture" forums were held in 2014 for Fairfax County college-bound students and their parents.
+The highly acclaimed program of the Unified Prevention Coalition of Fairfax County (UPC) kicked off April 29 at Langley High School, and the final forum was held May 21 at Northern Virginia Community College's Ernst Community Cultural Center in Annandale.
 The forums aim to prepare families for what students will face at college related to underage and binge drinking.

 PREVIEW THE EDITED, 36-MINUTE DOCUMENTARY; copyrighted by the Gordie Center for Substance Abuse Prevention at the University of Virginia for private use only.
 Duplication, re-broadcast or other use in whole or part without the express permission of the Gordie Center is prohibited.

-- Thursday, May 16 at Westfield High School auditorium in Chantilly
+- Tuesday, April 29 at Langley High School auditorium in McLean

-Among those who took part in the program and/or served on the distinguished panel in 2013: Deputy County Executive David Rohrer; Casey Lingan, Chief Deputy, Commonwealth's Attorney for Fairfax County; William Hauda, M.D., Inova Fairfax Hospital; Fairfax County Police Captain Bruce Ferguson, Commander, Community Resources Division; FCPD Sgt.
-Daniel Pang, School Resource Officer supervisor; Jeff Levy, father of a student who died following drinking at a college party; Mary Ann Sprouse, director of the Wellness, Alcohol and Violence Education and Services (WAVES) at George Mason University (GMU); and Samara Kimmelman, GMU graduate student.
+Among those who took part in the program and/or served on the distinguished panel in 2014: Ray Morrogh, Commonwealth's Attorney for Fairfax County; Casey Lingan, Chief Deputy, Commonwealth's Attorney for Fairfax County; Fairfax County Police Department Sgt.
+Daniel Pang, School Resource Officer supervisor; Jeff Levy, father of a student who died following drinking at a college party; Mary Ann Sprouse, director of the Wellness, Alcohol and Violence Education and Services (WAVES) at George Mason University (GMU); Ryan Smith, Virginia Tech Transportation Institute alcohol researcher; and local college students.

 Feedback has been positive, with participants praising the film, HAZE, for raising the awareness of the college drinking culture and for the breadth of the panel that answers questions from the audience.